 Alternative Horsemanship the Remote Horse Coach offers horse and rider a training approach that teaches equine enthusiasts the awareness, recognition, and belief of the horse's communication and creates a willing equine partner.
-For those unfamiliar with this horsemanship training approach developed over three decades by Samantha Harvey, it is based on teaching introspection of the rider, rather than generalized, quick-fix mainstream horse training offered in a 1, 2, 3 step type program.
+Over three decades Samantha Harvey developed her Alternative Horsemanship approach, based on teaching introspection of the rider, rather than generalized, quick-fix mainstream horse training offered in a 1, 2, 3 step type program.
 As equine students learn to recognize the root cause of unwanted behaviors in their horse, they can learn the horsemanship skill-sets needed to offer specific support toward their horse.
 She educates equine enthusiasts on self-awareness, self-assessment, and mental presence to have clear, specific, Conversations with the horse or an "alternative" approach.

-Frequently riders have a degree of "I want," which dictates how they interact with the horse.
-This limits the rider's mental availability in learning to recognize potentially unrealistic expectations expected of their equine partner if the interaction with the horse lacks basic quality.
+Frequently riders are fixated on the self-focused "I want," which dictates and limits the quality of the equine interaction.
+This diminishes the rider's mental availability to adapt their intention to the now, offering clear interaction with realistic goals.
 Often the "modern-day" horse lacks quality education, has not been socialized, is suffering from pain and diet issues, and their exposure to the "real" world is limited.
 Without recognizing possible unwanted contributors, too many riders become frustrated, overwhelmed, or feel stuck in their horsemanship journey.

-My Alternative Horsemanship approach prioritizes creating a mentally available horse first, then physically asking him to perform.
+The Alternative Horsemanship approach prioritizes first creating a mentally available horse, then asking for physical responses.
 If a horse is stressed, fearful, or is concerned, physically asking more of him at his peak worry, teach him that humans will add pressure and critique rather than help him work through an unsure moment.
 If too much pressure is forced upon the horse coercing him to contain his stress, often there is an explosion of dramatic and dangerous behavior that follows.